CSchoel/arbitrary-but-fixed/_drafts/why-prime-numbers-for-hashing.md

 This brings us to the magic number 31.
 As already hinted at, you can read up the whole history of how this number was proposed by Joschua Bloch in an [old JDK bug report](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=4045622).
-In short, there are two main arguments: One is the previous use of 31 by other programmers, and the other is a test performed by Mr. Bloch.
+In short, there are two main arguments: One is the previous use of 31 by other programmers, and the other is a test performed by Bloch himself.

 The references for the choice of the number 31 go back to Kerninghan and Ritchies "The C programming language", but when Bloch called them and asked them about its origin, neither of the authors could remember it.

 Since Bloch was aware that 31 was by far not the only candidate, he performed tests evaluating collision probabilities with the following kind of data:

-* A list of 50,000 english words,
-* all file system paths found in `/foo/bar`,
-* and something else.
+> * All of the words and phrases with entries in Merriam-Webster's 2nd Int'l Unabridged Dictionary (311,141 strings, avg length 10 chars).
+> * All of the strings in /bin/*, /usr/bin/*, /usr/lib/*, /usr/ucb/* and /usr/openwin/bin/*  (66,304 strings, avg length 21 characters).
+> * A list of URLs gathered by a web-crawler that ran for several hours last night (28,372 strings, avg length 49 characters).

-The composite number 33 performed better than the prime 31, but since Bloch was unsure about the mathematical foundations, he was more comfortable choosing the candidate that was indeed a prime number.
+The composite number 33 performed a little better than the prime 31, but since Bloch was unsure about the mathematical foundations, he was more comfortable choosing the candidate that was indeed a prime number.

 Let's put aside for a minute that this testing procedure leads to a preferential treatment of English speaking countries over others and Linux users over Windows users, and just acknowledge that choosing any single number that would work well for all application scenarios across all existing and future Java applications is an extremely hard problem.
-It may very well be that choosing a number that "works well enough" for some popular applications might be the best that J. Bloch could do in this situation.
+It may very well be that choosing a number that "works well enough" for some popular applications might be the best that Bloch could do in this situation.

 However, while this is true for `String.hashCode()` it *does* seem that the 31 was copied over to `Object.hash()` without much thought or testing.
+After all, we should assume different patterns to occur in arbitrary composite objects than in strings, which are heavily shaped by natural and formal languages.

 ## Bonus: Evaluating different primes

+Other people have already tried to come up with "better" primes than 31.
+In general I find the quest for the best prime number for a general hash function moot, because—as explained earlier—different application scenarios will have different patterns leading to a different performance of individual prime numbers.

+However, there are a few questions left that still tickled me:

+* Do larger prime numbers really perform better than smaller ones?
+* Do Mersenne primes perform better in speed and/or collision avoidance than other primes?
+* Will the prime 31 perform as well for strings in other languages as it does for English?

+So in a small myth busting experiment, I put together a few very small test cases which I think are fairly realistic keys for a hash table:

+* The 1000 most common English words
+* The 1000 most common German words
+* 100000 random pixels in a 1024x768 pixel image consisting of two integers for the x- and y-coordinate
+* the same pixels, but converted to strings of the form `"(x, y)"`
+* 10000 random dates between 1983 and 2022 consisting of three integers for year, month, and day
+* the same dates, but converted to strings in ISO 8601 format (`"YYYY-MM-DD"`).

+To make the comparison as realistic as possible, I calculated the number of buckets as the lowest power of two such that the stored values fill only 75% of the available space at maximum.
+In Java this is assured by the "load factor" in the HashMap implementation.
+I also did not use the polynomial rolling hash directly, but applied a second hash function that XORs the hash with itself shifted by 16 bits to the right as in the protected method `HashMap.hash(Object)`.
+Unlike Bloch, I did not calculate the average number of items per bucket in the hash table but the collision percentage, because this allows comparison across different tests with different table sizes.

+I also performed a very crude performance test by running the whole simulation once to ensure that the JVM is warmed up and then taking time measures with `System.nanoTime()`, since I did not want to set up a [JMH](https://github.com/openjdk/jmh) project for such a small test.

+Let's have a first look at the prime values below 50 to see how the prime 31 performs in comparison to its direct neighbors: